 Click Here to get the best rates when booking your Danube River boat cruise online in advance!

 Not to be missed along the east bank is the ‘Shoes on the Danube’, a memorial to honor the Jews who were killed during World War II.

 WHERE TO STAY IN BUDAPEST

-Budapest has thousands of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay for your one day in Budapest to fit the needs of budget backpackers, luxury travelers and everyone in between.
+Budapest has thousands of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Budapest to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 See the list of accommodations below that I personally recommend:

 FOR ALL OTHER PLACES TO STAY IN BUDAPEST, SEARCH ON AGODA OR SEARCH ON BOOKING.COM

 Another option for accommodation is to stay in an Airbnb, which generally has some great deals!

 Use the search box below to search for all available Airbnb’s in Budapest.